Sushant A Sabnis

 Summary of Activities/Interests

-In 2011, he received his bachelor's degree in Applied Physics with a minor in Applied Mathematics from Columbia University School of Engineering and Applied Science, New York City.
-After graduation, he spent six months working with the Gryczynski research group at Univ. of North Texas Health Science Center, Fort Worth, on plasmonic enhancement of fluorescence spectroscopy.
-Following this, he spent five months as a visiting research at the Energy Research Institute at Nanyang Technological Univ., Singapore, where he worked on control systems in energy harvesting systems.
-He is currently working with the Seabaugh research group on solid state devices and electrostatic ionic doping of graphene.
+He graduated from Columbia University in 2011 with a B.S. in Applied Physics and minor in Applied Mathematics.
+After graduation he founded a startup company, datalysis software, inc., which programs mobile device apps and also provides consultation on rectifying computer problems.
+Concurrently, he worked with the Gryczynski research group at Univ. of North Texas Health Science Center, Fort Worth, on plasmonic enhancement of fluorescence spectroscopy.
+Following this, he spent five months as a visiting researcher at the Energy Research Institute at Nanyang Technological Univ., Singapore, where he worked on smart lighting and control systems in energy harvesting wireless sensor networks, and became fascinated with electrical engineering.